 Section layout defines the visual arrangement of the cell views in sections in the collection view.
 You can specify whether the layout is horizontal or vertical scroll, how many cell items per row, height or width of the cell items and other configurations.
 The header or footer layout are also configured here.

 Collection View Preset

 Collection View Preset Window

 Collection View is powerful, similar to UICollectionView in iOS development.
 However it may be confusing to use for new users.
 By using Collection View preset, you can get started with Collection View quickly.
 The presets contain various presets and section presets which you can add to the project directly.
 Additionally, each preset has its own unique sets of attributes, which are derived from the cell views and section layouts of the collection view.

 Layout constraints let users create a fully responsive user interface.
 By default, a view needs to have horizontal, vertical, width and height constraints for complete constraints.
 By placing complete constraints on views, the system automatically calculates the size and the position of those views depending on the constraints used.

 Layout constraint can be added using the constraint connector menu.
 Resizing a parent view or artboard will resize its subviews based on the defined layout constraints.

 Constraint Issues & Operation Menu

-Minimal integration is needed for the generated files.
-For example after importing the generated files into Xcode, a developer only need to set the view controller at the storyboard in Xcode for the app to run successfully with the generated code.
+Code generator automatically generates iOS Swift code for your LayoutCode project.
+Multiple files are generated depending on data of your project.
+The code is optimized and easy to modify.
+Minimal integration is needed to use the generated files.
+For example, after importing the generated files into Xcode, a developer only need to set the view controller at the storyboard in Xcode for the app to run successfully with the generated code.
 Of course the developer is still responsible for writing code for logic, handling dynamic data etc.